madprops/airc/README.md

 Don't mention a bot when using these, they're global commands.

-They work on all owned bots in the current room.
+They work on all owned bots in the current channel.

 ---